model-checking/kani/kani-docs/src/install-guide.md

 VERIFICATION FAILED
 ```

-Fix the test and you should see `rmc` succeed.
+Fix the test and you should see `kani` succeed.